 Optionally specifies a controller ID or name.
 The parameter is mutually exclusive to all other parameters.
-This command and parameter is equivalent to issuing the svcinfo Isfabric -wwpn wwpn command for every configured WWPN of the specified controller.
-Output is sorted by remote WWPNs then SAN Volume Controller WWPNs.
+This command and parameter is equivalent to issuing the svcinfo lsfabric -wwpn wwpn command for every configured WWPN of the specified controller.
+Output is sorted by remote WWPNs then cluster WWPNs.
 For example, a controller with 4 ports connected to a 8 node cluster with 2 counter part SANs should produce 64 lines of output.